Goulburn

-Goulburn is a railhead on the Main Southern line, and regional health & government services centre, supporting the surrounding pastoral industry as well as being a stopover for travellers on the Hume Highway.
+Goulburn is a railhead on the Main Southern line, and regional health and government services centre, supporting the surrounding pastoral industry as well as being a stopover for travellers on the Hume Highway.
 It has a central historic park and many historic and listed buildings.
 It is also home to the monument the Big Merino, a sculpture that is the world's largest concrete sheep.

 History

-Goulburn was named by surveyor James Meehan after Henry Goulburn, Under-Secretary for War and the Colonies, and the name was ratified by Governor Lachlan Macquarie.
+The Goulburn Plains were named by surveyor James Meehan after Henry Goulburn, Under-Secretary for War and the Colonies, during an excursion by Governor Lachlan Macquarie to the area in 1820.
+The Aboriginal name for the area is Mulwaree which means "long water".

-The colonial government made land grants to free settlers such as Hamilton Hume in the Goulburn area from the opening of the area to settlement in about 1820.
-Land was later sold to settlers within the Nineteen Counties, including Argyle County (the Goulburn area).
-The process displaced the local indigenous Mulwaree population and the introduction of exotic livestock drove out a large part of the Aboriginal peoples' food supply.
+The colonial British government gave large land grants to well-connected colonists such as Captain Lachlan Macalister, William Broughton and Hannibal Macarthur in the Goulburn area from about 1820.
+Smaller parcels of land were later sold to ordinary settlers within the Nineteen Counties, including Argyle County in which Goulburn was located.
+The process displaced the local Indigenous Mulwaree clan and the introduction of exotic livestock drove out a large part of the Aboriginal peoples' food supply.

 Indigenous history

-The Mulwaree People lived throughout the area covering Goulburn, Crookwell and Yass and belong to the Ngunawal language group.
-To the north of Goulburn, Gundungurra was spoken within the lands of the Dharawal people.
-This was due to Gundungurra people of the Blue Mountains being driven south from their traditional land due to Governor Macquarie's punitive parties sent to massacre the Dharawal and Gundungurra people, at the behest of influential settlers.
+The Mulwaree Plains are the traditional lands of the Mulwaree and Tarlo clans of the Gandangara people.
+These people were closely inter-related with the Burra Burra clan of Gandangara from the Taralga area and also the Gandangara clans residing north along the Wollondilly River.

-Their neighbours were the Dharawal to their north and Dharug surrounding Sydney, Darkinung, Wiradjuri, Ngunawal and Thurrawal, eastwards peoples.
+It has been proposed that the Mulwaree were perhaps from the neighbouring Ngunnawal language group of people.
+However, early accounts show that the Ngunnawal would often come to the Goulburn region to fight with the Mulwaree clan of Gandangara before returning to their homelands around Yass and the upper reaches of the Lachlan River.